wojtek2288/Vaccine/README.md

 # Vaccine
-Console application written in C# simulating process of vaccination for different viruses and testing vaccines.
+Console application written in C# simulating process of vaccination for different viruses and testing vaccines (description of a task in Polish language is in task.txt file).